MobolajiRichard/webrtc_mesh_video_chat/web/README.md

 Please note:
     - The maximum number of users is 4 (This is due to the fact on the mode of WebRTC mesh operation, more explanation in the video).
-    - You need o start the server for the app to work.
+    - You need to start the server for the app to work.